 What is the leave policy for employees who miss work due to a COVID-19 infection?

-Employees who need to take time off work to care for themselves or a family member who has contracted COVID may use their family or medical leave, or they may work with their supervisor to make short-term arrangements to work from home if feasible.
-Faculty cannot switch face-to-face courses to remote or Zoom.
+Employees who need to take time off work to care for themselves or a family member who has contracted COVID-19 may use their family or medical leave, or they may work with their supervisor to make short-term arrangements to work from home if feasible.
+Faculty cannot simply switch face-to-face courses to remote or Zoom.
+If faculty become ill or need to care for an ill family member, please contact your chair or dean to discuss and determine how to keep the class on track.
 Under current state statutes and federal regulations, there is not an approval or mechanism for COVID-related emergency paid sick leave.

 What if an employee is requesting an exception to the expectation that they return to work on campus?